 California Electronic Technical Reference Manual.
 “SEER Rated AC and HP HVAC Equipment, Residential”.
 Accessed February 2024.
 Weblink

 For early replacement ASHP/CAC: NMR Group for the Pennsylvania Public Utility Commission.
 (2024, March).
 2023 Pennsylvania Statewide Act 129 Residential Baseline Study.
 Sec 8.1.4 Table 87 and Sec 8.2.1 Table 97 and 98.
 Baseline findings are capped to current Federal Standards.
 Weblink For new construction ASHP/CAC: Federal Code of Regulations 10 CFR 430.32(c).
 Weblink For early replacement GSHP: existing systems were assumed to be two-thirds through an assumed 15-year equipment life.
 Therefore, the minimum required efficiency at the date of installation for an existing GSHP system is estimated to have been set by IECC 2015 requirements.
 The values in the table represent the minimum efficiency values from IECC 2015.
 Weblink .
-For New Construction GSHP: IECC 2021 - Weblink Table 14 All PTAC and PTHP: Standard sizing minimums, Federal Code of Regulations 10 CFR 431.97(c): Weblink As per IECC Residential code (Section R403.7), the requirements for all mechanical systems are stipulated to be federal minimums.
-Since there are no federal standards for Residential GSHP/PTAC/PTHPs, the C&I standards acts as a proxy.
+For New Construction GSHP: (Baseline of an ASHP expressed in old efficiency metrics) Federal Code of Regulations 10 CFR 430.32(c).
+Weblink All PTAC and PTHP: Standard sizing minimums, Federal Code of Regulations 10 CFR 431.97(c): Weblink As per IECC Residential code (Section R403.7), the requirements for all mechanical systems are stipulated to be federal minimums.
+Since there are no federal standards for Residential GSHP/PTAC/PTHPs, the C&I standards act as a proxy.

 Average EER for SEER 13 units as calculated by EER = -0.02 × SEER² + 1.12 × SEER based on Wassmer, M., (2003), “A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations” as cited in U.S. DOE Building America House Simulation Protocol, Revised 2010.
 Weblink